Ask a CPAP Clinician About Your Equipment or Sleep Apnea

 Question: I have problem.
 My CPAP is causing me to choke in my sleep.
 This causes me to take it off without noticing until the next morning.
 I prefer to have a nose one instead of the full face.
 I like the new noise mask, but I can't afford it because of my income and insurance.
 I need help.

-Answer: If you would like to qualify for a more comfortable CPAP mask through insurance, you can fill out the form at the following link, and one of our representatives will verify your benefits and contact you with your options.
+Answer: If you would like to qualify for a more comfortable CPAP mask through insurance, you can fill out the form at our Qualify Through Insurance Page., and one of our representatives will verify your benefits and contact you with your options.
 We wish the very best for you and we are always here to help you troubleshoot these problems.

 Question: I use a nasal mask for my CPAP machine but it looks like I am opening my mouth at night.
 Do I have to change the mask to a full face one or is there another possibility?